Jack Dreyer | Monday 20th November 2023 12:00pm

 To check your headlights, turn on your car and its headlights and check that both of the lights are bright.
 If one headlight is dimmer, it might need to be replaced.
-Follow the same process for checking your brake lights but pay attention to the brake lights on the back of your vehicle rather than your headlights at the front.
+Follow the same process for checking your brake and indicator lights – you may need someone to help you check these.

-Another simple check that you can carry out to keep yourself and other safe on the roads is checking your oil levels.
+Another simple check that you can carry out to keep yourself and others safe on the roads is checking your oil levels.
 You should make sure that you complete this check when the engine is cold for accurate results.
 To check your oil levels, open your bonnet and locate the dipstick.
 Remove it carefully and clean off the excess oil.
 Replace it and then take it out again and make sure that the oil levels are between the two markings on the dipstick.
 If it is too low, top it up before heading off on your journey.

 Keeping the moving parts of your vehicle well lubricated is crucial for vehicle safety.
 Checking your lubricants, coolants and washer fluid levels before setting off will make sure that your vehicle is able to perform as safely and efficiently as possible.
-To check your coolant levels, simply look in your vehicle handbook to find out where the coolant is located.
+To check your coolant levels, simply look in your vehicle handbook to find out where the coolant reservoir is located.
 As with checking engine oil levels, this check should be done when the engine is cool.
 You should ensure that the coolant is between the minimum and maximum lines on the tank.